Mustack/HearthstoneCollectionTracker/README.md

 Dependencies

--Python: If you want to massage the raw data into the format used in the script.
+*Python: If you want to massage the raw data into the format used in the script.
--Autoit3: To run the script or compile it to an executable. https://www.autoitscript.com/site/autoit/
+*Autoit3: To run the script or compile it to an executable. https://www.autoitscript.com/site/autoit/

 Backlog:
--Remove python dependency by consuming the raw data in autoit -Skip cards we previously had
+*Remove python dependency by consuming the raw data in autoit *Skip cards we previously had
--Support for windowed mode and different resolutions
+*Support for windowed mode and different resolutions